Lindstromer/docs/source/includes/_option_type.md

 ## Menu

-Papi does only register submenu pages, so if you want a own admin page you have to add it yourself.
+Papi does only register submenu pages, so if you want a custom admin page you have to add it yourself.

 ## Namespaces